 Based in Altrincham, Manchester, Bells Gym is a boxing and fitness studio run by Steve Bell.
-Steve is a former professional featherweight boxer who started Bells Gym with the goal of bringing boxing and fitness to the local area in a more family-friendly atmosphere.
+Steve is a former professional featherweight boxer who started Bells Gym to bring boxing and fitness to the local area in a more family-friendly atmosphere.

 Bells Gym website automatically plays a video once you enter.
-Sweeping shots and close ups of the members working out brings you firmly into the world of Bells.
-Below the video there are profiles of Steve and his coaches so you get to know the staff before you even enter.
+Sweeping shots and close-ups of the members working out brings you firmly into the world of Bells.
+Below the video, there are Steve and his coaches’ profiles, so you get to know the staff before you even enter.

 Website link: https://www.thestudiomethod.co.uk

 The Studio Method is a personal training and group training fitness studio based in Cardiff.
 Similarly to Bells Gym, you are welcomed by a video that takes you through the world of The Studio Method.
-Video is such an engaging form of communication and it works great on the main page of a website.
-The navigation takes you down the page to a tour of the facility, the timetable, class descriptions and most important a section where you can book into a class or sign up to a longer-term membership.
+Video is such an engaging form of communication, and it works great on the main page of a website.
+The navigation takes you down the page to a tour of the facility, the timetable, class descriptions, and most importantly, a section where you can book into a class or sign up for a longer-term membership.